The first run

 This will open the new script directly in the editor.

-There are several special names for events which you will learn later on.
-One
+There are several special names for events which you will learn later on, but

 Hint